seven1m/sooner.io/README.md

 Workflows are written in CoffeeScript via the web interface.

 ## Distributed
+m
 Thanks to [Hook.io](https://github.com/hookio/hook.io), "workers" and "listeners" can reside on any number of machines, and need only connected to one another via a TCP port you choose.

 ## Fault Tolerant

 Depending on how your workflow is written, it can be semi-tolerant of failures in the worker process.

-First, whenever a workflow registers a hook with Hook.io, the callback is persisted to the database.
+1. Whenever a workflow registers a hook with Hook.io, the callback is persisted to the database.
 This allows Boomer Sooner to re-register the same event(s) whenever the worker server is restarted.

-Second, since your workflow must call `@done()` whenever it is finished, incomplete workflows can be identified and restarted when needed.
+2. Your workflow must call `@done()` whenever it is finished; incomplete workflows are restarted when the worker comes back up.

-And third, you are encouraged to save relevant data using `@vars`, which persists the data to the database and allows your event callbacks access to the data, even if the worker server is restarted.
+3. Save data using `@vars`, which persists your data to the database and allows your event callbacks access to the data, even if the worker server is restarted.

+## Worker

+To start up the worker, run:

+    coffee worker -h IP_OF_WORKER

+Where `IP_OF_WORKER` should be this host's bind address, which allows other nodes to connect to it.

 ## Web UI

 To start up the web server, run:

-    coffee web
+    coffee web -h IP_OF_WORKER

 ## CLI

-TBW

-## Worker

-TBW

-## Listener

-TBW
+    coffee worker -c -h IP_OF_WORKER --repl